+At 31 December 2020 there is no indication of impairment on tangible assets.
+All activities regarding the CGU (Hereko) has been sold during the year for which impairment were recognised in previous years according to the sections below.
 At 31 December 2019, the recoverable amount of the CGU (Hereko) was estimated on the basis of its value in use due to delays in capital expenditure which postponed full operation of the facilities and did not enable the achievement of the earnings targets.